 Makita XRU09Z 36V

-If you are searching for the best of the best when it comes to cordless string trimmers, then it is hard to go wrong with the XRU09Z 36V by Makita.
-This string trimmer did a superb job across our entire set of assessments.
+If you are searching for the best of the best when it comes to cordless string trimmers, then our top recommendation is the Makita XRU09Z 36V.
+This cordless yard tool delivered excellent results across the vast majority of tests, earning it one of the highest scores we have seen to date.
 The Makita slices through weeds like a hot knife through butter, all while being one of the most convenient and easy to use models that we have tested to date.
-It's surprisingly comfortable to hold and lightweight given its power, has an impressive battery life, and isn't excessively loud.
-On top of that, it uses the same batteries that Makita uses in the majority of their other cordless tools, cutting down the clutter of additional chargers if you have other Makita tools.
+It's surprisingly comfortable to hold and lightweight given its power, has an impressive battery life and isn't excessively loud.
+On top of that, it uses the same batteries that Makita uses in the majority of their other cordless tools, negating the need for additional chargers.

 Unfortunately, all of this performance does come at a bit of a price.
 The Makita XRU09Z 36V is one of the most expensive string trimmers of the entire group, but we can't recommend it highly enough if you can afford its premium price tag.